Hamada-AB/auth-challenge/README.md

 # CineNote

 CineNote is a simple full-stack web application that allows users to create an account, record their favorite movies, and manage their movie list.
 With a simple and intuitive interface, users can easily add movie titles, descriptions, and run times, as well as delete movies they no longer want to keep track of.
+You can visit the live version of CineNote [here](https://cinenote.netlify.app/).

 ![My Project Home Page](./assets/home-page.png)

 ## Note